 If you have a less severe or lesser condition, the "whoop" may not always be there.

 Infants and young children whose immunities are still adjusting to their surroundings are frequently affected by whooping cough.
-Additionally, those who have never gotten the pertussis immunization are more vulnerable.
+Additionally, those who have never gotten pertussis immunization are more vulnerable.
 Teenagers and adults, especially those who have had the pertussis vaccine, typically experience a milder infection.

 Your doctor will want to determine how long your cough has lasted.
 The three common descriptions of cough duration4 are acute, subacute, and chronic.